London Calling: Release and promotion

-The album was released in the United Kingdom on vinyl on 14 December 1979, and in the United States on vinyl and 8-track tape two weeks later in January 1980.
+The album was released in the United Kingdom on vinyl on 14 December 1979, and in the United States on vinyl and 8-track tape in January 1980.
 A gatefold cover design of the LP was only released in Japan.
 Though London Calling was released as a double album it was only sold for about the price of a single album.
 The Clash's record label, CBS, at first denied the band's request for the album to be released as a double.
 In return CBS gave permission for the band to include a free 12-inch single that played at 33⅓ rpm.
 Ultimately, the planned 12-inch record became a second nine-track LP.
 The final track, "Train in Vain", was originally excluded from the back cover's track listing.
 It was intended to be given away through a promotion with NME, but was added to the album at the last minute after the deal fell through.

 Upon its release, London Calling sold approximately two million copies.
 The album peaked at number nine in the United Kingdom and was certified gold in December 1979.
 The album performed strongly outside the United Kingdom.
 It reached number two in Sweden and number four in Norway.
 In the United States, London Calling peaked at number 27 on the Billboard Pop Albums chart and was certified platinum in February 1996.
 The album produced two of the band's most successful singles.
 "London Calling" preceded the album with a 7 December 1979 release.
 It peaked at number 11 on the UK Singles Chart.
 The song's music video, directed by Letts, featured the band performing the song on a boat in the pouring rain with the River Thames behind them.
 In the United States, "Train in Vain", backed with "London Calling", was released as a single in February 1980.
 It peaked at number 23 on the Billboard Hot 100 singles chart and "London Calling"/"Train in Vain" peaked at number 30 on the Billboard Disco Top 100 chart.